-Fellow blogger Amy is expecting her first rugmonkey and is looking for suggestions on baby paraphernalia.
+Fellow blogger Amy is expecting her first baby and is looking for suggestions on what is needed.

-- A Swing – Even if you are the most devoted attachment parent ever, there will be times where you have to use the restroom, answer the phone, cook a meal, or walk away before you pull your hair out.
-My son had
+- A Swing – Even if you are the most devoted attachment parent ever, there will be times when you have to use the restroom, answer the phone, cook a meal or walk away before you pull your hair out.

-colicundiagnosed reflux that left him screaming for hours every day.
-The only relief was his swing and yes, I wore him in slings and packs all the time.
-Ivy says: I cannot agree more.
-Get the kind of swing you can plug in.
-Batteries are ‘spensive.
+My oldest son had colic undiagnosed reflux that left him screaming for hours every day.
+The only relief was his swing, and yes, I wore him in slings and packs all the time.

-- Onesies – If you aren’t going anywhere and the weather is warm, these are perfect every day outfits.
-Your house is not a fashion show, don’t stress yourself out with expensive outfits that will get just fall victim to bodily fluids.
-Ivy says: When they’re really tiny, I love those little baby gowns.
-No unsnapping, just pull up the bottom.
-Theyr’e fab.
+- Onesies – If you aren’t going anywhere and the weather is warm, these are perfect everyday outfits.
+Your house is not a fashion show, don’t stress yourself out with expensive outfits that will just fall victim to bodily fluids.

 - Good nursing bras – Make sure they fit you properly, get measured.

-- Ivy says: Get you a diaper bag that makes you feel cool.
+- Ivy adds: Get you a diaper bag that makes you feel fantastic.
 Go ahead and spend the extra bucks on it.
-Make sure you put yourself an extra shirt in the diaper bag, your baby will leave spitup stains on you, and if you have an extra shirt, you can change.
+Make sure you put yourself an extra shirt in the diaper bag.
+Your baby will leave spit-up stains on you, and if you have an extra shirt, you can change.